-Subject to any Withholding Tax relief provided for in the Income Tax Act (see below) or an applicable DTA, the Withholding Tax will be imposed in respect of all payments of Interest to Non-Residents (other than payments of Interest to a Non-Resident who is not entitled to the section 10(1)(h) exemption referred to under "Income tax - treatment of premium and/or discount as well as interest on the Notes" above and which Non-Resident is therefore liable for the payment of income tax on such Interest).
-However, the exemption will with effect from 1 January 2015 exist in the case of a Non-Resident unless the debt from which the interest arises is effectively connected to a permanent establishment of the Non-Resident in South Africa or, in the case of a natural person, he or she was physically present in South Africa for a period exceeding 183 days in aggregate during the 12 month period preceding the date on which the interest is received or accrued to the Non-Resident.
-Accordingly, subject as aforesaid, the Withholding Tax will be imposed in respect of all payments of Interest under the Notes to Non-Resident Noteholders.
+Subject to any Withholding Tax relief provided for in the Income Tax Act (see the paragraph below) or an applicable DTA, the Withholding Tax will be imposed in respect of all payments of Interest from a South African source to Non-Residents (other than payments of Interest to a Non-Resident who is not entitled to the section 10(1)(h) exemption referred to under Income tax - treatment of premium and/or discount as well as interest on the Notes above and which Non-Resident is therefore liable for the payment of income tax on such Interest).

-However, payments of Interest under Notes held by Non-Resident Noteholders will be exempt from Withholding Tax if (among other exemptions) such Notes are listed on a "recognised exchange" or are issued by a South African bank.
+However, payments of Interest under Notes held by Non-Resident Noteholders will be exempt from Withholding Tax if (among other exemptions) such Notes are listed on a "recognised exchange" or are issued by a South African bank (subject to the exclusion of back to back transactions as envisaged by section 50D(2) of the Income Tax Act).
 The Issuer is a South African bank.
 The JSE is a "recognised exchange".

-Payments of Interest under Notes held by Non-Resident Noteholders will accordingly be exempt from Withholding Tax.
+Subject to the paragraph above, payments of Interest under Notes held by Non-Resident Noteholders will be exempt from Withholding Tax.